SwiftCode123/TryHackMe-Room-Writeups/Cyber Defense Framework/MITRE/README.md

 - Answer: `Defense Evasion`

-Here are sections that match the style of your write-up

 ## Skills Learned

 * Navigated the MITRE ATT&CK Matrix to identify tactics, techniques, sub-techniques, and associated technique IDs